-The State SRF program was created by the Utah State Legislature in 1984 and is governed by the Water Development Coordinating Council (Title 73, Chapter 10c of the Utah Code).
-It is a state-funded program.
-Only political subdivisions (e.g. cities, towns, districts, etc.) are eligible for State SRF funds.
+Created by the Utah State Legislature in 1984 and governed by the Water Development Coordinating Council (Title 73, Chapter 10c of the Utah Code).
+It is a State-funded program.
+Only political subdivisions (e.g., cities, towns, districts, etc.) are eligible for State SRF funds.

-The Federal SRF program was created under the 1996 amendments to the Federal Safe Drinking Water Act.
+Created under the 1996 amendments to the Federal Safe Drinking Water Act.
 Most of the funds in this program originate from the federal government.
-Federal SRF funds are available for privately and publicly owned community water systems and nonprofit noncommunity water systems.
+Federal SRF funds are available for privately and publicly owned community water systems and nonprofit non community water systems.

-Typically, in order to receive loan funds from either program, the project sponsor will issue a "revenue bond".
+Typically, to receive loan funds from either program, the project sponsor will issue a revenue bond.
 The sponsor thus pledges that water system revenue will be used to repay the loan.
 Other forms of security may also be acceptable.

-It should be noted that there are other state and federal agencies which fund drinking water projects.
+It should be noted that there are other State and federal agencies which fund drinking water projects.
 For information on these programs, and for more information on DDW programs, see Overview of Financial Assistance Programs for Drinking Water Projects.
-Contact information is shown below.

 The Median Adjusted Gross Income (MAGI) of the applicant's service area is shown below.
 This is the most recent data from the Utah State Tax Commission.

-The Average State Water Bill of all the water systems in the State is used in prioritizing applicants for Federal SRF funding.
-This has been determined from the 2010 Community Water System Survey Report.
+The Average State Water Bill, of all the water systems in the State, is used in prioritizing applicants for Federal SRF funding.
+This has been determined from the 2011 Community Water System Survey Report.

 Potential Construction Projects in Utah